valebes/ppl/README.md

 }
 ```

+The RTS of the library will call the clousure representing the Source till it returns `None`, when the Source returns `None` then a termination message will be propagated to the other stages of the pipeline.

-If We want to parallelize the computation We must find a part of this algorithm that can be parallelized.
+If we want to parallelize the computation we must find a part of this algorithm that can be parallelized.
-In this case the stage in the middle is a good candidate, We replicate that stage introducing a Farm.
+In this case the stage in the middle is a good candidate, we replicate that stage introducing a Farm.

 Now the code is as follows:
 ```rust